-American homeowners love home equity loans and many people have been inquiring about leveraging their second home or rental property with an equity loan or 2nd mortgage.
+American homeowners love home equity loans and many people have been inquiring about leveraging their second home or rental property with a HELOC or 2nd mortgage.
 Home prices seem to be leveling off with one major house price indicator at S&P finding prices up 3% from January 2023.
-Thousands of homeowners have taken out a HELOC to finance the down-payment required to buy a rental property, vacation house or second home.
+Thousands of homeowners have taken out a home equity loan or HELOC to finance the down-payment required to buy a rental, investment property or second home.

 On average, the typical homeowner gained more than $25,000 in equity in the last few years.

-How to Get an Equity Loan on a 2nd Home, Vacation House or Investment Property
+How to Get a Home Equity Loan on a 2nd Home, Vacation House or Rental Property

 Why Get a Home Equity Loan on a 2nd Home?